WestJet: 2020–2022: COVID-19 pandemic

-2022-present: Focus on Western Canada and Strategic Low-Cost Plan
+2022–present: Focus on Western Canada and strategic low-cost plan

-On June 16, 2022, WestJet announced that it will be reaffirming the airline’s commitment to "embracing its cost-conscious roots in service of affordable air travel for Canadians".
+On June 16, 2022, WestJet announced that it will be reaffirming the airline's commitment to "embracing its cost-conscious roots in service of affordable air travel for Canadians".
 With this in mind, the current CEO has announced that the airline will be returning to its low-cost roots, shifting its focus to western Canada, and investing in leisure routes.
+This change resulted in numerous routes and destinations in eastern Canada to be dropped.

-On September 29, 2022, WestJet announced it had placed an order for an additional 42 Boeing 737 MAX 10 aircraft to strengthen its presence in Western Canada.
+On September 29, 2022, WestJet announced it had placed an order for an additional 42 Boeing 737 MAX 10 aircraft, making the airline's narrow-body order book the largest in Canada.

 On October 6, 2022, WestJet's CEO, Alexis von Hoensbroech, and Alberta Premier, Jason Kenney, announced a major partnership between the Government of Alberta and the WestJet Group.
-Calgary International Airport will become WestJet's sole global hub and the company will designate the airport as its "only connecting hub in its network."
-Additionally, WestJet will base its entire Boeing 787 fleet in Calgary, opening up the potential for new routes to Europe and Asia.
-WestJet will also base over 100 aircraft in Calgary and double its capacity at the airport before the end of the decade.
+The agreement outlined that Calgary International Airport would become WestJet's sole global hub and the company would designate the airport as "the only airport where WestJet connects directly to intercontinental destinations" Additionally, WestJet would base its entire Boeing 787 Dreamliner fleet in Calgary, opening up the potential for new routes to Europe and Asia.
+WestJet would also base over 100 aircraft in Calgary and double its capacity at the airport before the end of the decade.

 On December 5, 2022, WestJet announced its first destination in Asia, with service from Calgary International Airport to Narita International Airport beginning with three times weekly service on April 30, 2023.
 WestJet also announced new routes from Calgary to Barcelona–El Prat Airport and Edinburgh Airport, both being served three times a week beginning in May 2023, as well as frequency increases on existing European routes as a part of their plan to increase capacity in Calgary by more than 25% in 2023.